lcdonaldson/rn-manager/README.md

 While the development can and will change as it unfolds, The plan at this time is to use the following:

 Current project is broken in this state.
-Needs upgrading to continue
+Needs upgrading to continue.
+This may result in sunsetting this repo and starting over.
 ```
 - React Native